muntasimulhaque/muntasimulhaque.github.io/index.md

 ## Muntasim Ul Haque

-I'm a telecommunications professional with over 8 years of experience working on projects that keep people connected.
-Presently I'm working in Bangladesh's submarine cable systems, ensuring reliable, high-speed networks.
-My work focuses on making networks resilient, efficient, and ready for the future.
+I am a telecommunications engineer with 8+ years of experience in critical infrastructure, currently managing submarine cable systems in Bangladesh.
+I specialize in network resilience, efficiency optimization, and next-generation connectivity solutions, with expertise in both technical operations and project management.

 Some things about me: